Driplytics/Flight-Delay-Analysis-/README.md

 ___

 2.__Defining the Context and Objectives:__ Before starting any Analysis, I like to gain clarity from the start.
-And I achieve this by defining the context of Who my audience is, What is required of me, Why It's important to them and How I can meet this requirements.
+And I achieve this by defining the context of Who my audience is, **What** is required of me, **Why** It's important to them and **How** I can meet this requirements.
 This helps me to understand the problem and my Objectives.
     ![](https://github.com/Driplytics/Flight-Delay-Analysis-/blob/main/Flight%20Experience%20Context.jpg)
 ___

-3.__Data Overlay and and Reverse Geocoding :__ Here's where I made a good use of external Dataset, using IATA codes for airports and airlines in the flight Data to get the names Airlines, Airports and it's location from an external Dataset.
+3.__Data Overlay and and Reverse Geocoding :__ Here's where I made a good use of external Dataset, using IATA codes for airports and airlines in the flight Data to get the names of Airlines, Airports and it's location from an external Dataset.

 ___

-4.__Data Modeling__ :I built Data model using Data Resources I gathered; Flight Data, Airport data and Airline Data to build a seamless Data model.
+4.__Data Modeling__ :I built a Data model using the Data Resources I gathered; Flight Data, Airport data and Airline Data to build a seamless Data model.

 ___
 5.__Way Finding/Thought Process__: Before I start Analyzing my dataset, i love to spend time to think through, and go through a discovery session with the various entities I would work with, connect the dots while taking notes :memo: of possible relationships that could exists between different entities and write them down with pen and paper.
 This is the bedrock of my Analysis.
 Because here I look out for possible insights the connections could provide.
-It's was at this stage that I got the idea about making a move to get an External Datasets, before going to Google about flight codes, which I didn't know existed.
+It's was at this stage that I got the idea about making a move to get an External Datasets, before going to Google about Airline codes, which I never knew existed.

 ___
 6.__Analysis & Visualization__: At this stage I already have a plan and things to look out for on my Analysis which was conceived during my discovery session.
 So I just explore the Dataset and note down patterns I find, then employ the right visual tools that fit the context to present my Findings.
-## Remarks :
+## Remarks
    *Some of the insights Generated are stated below*
 >:bulb: **The Delays are proportional to number of flights.**
    > Most Used Flights Experience the Most Delayed flights, this shows delay is likely due to congestions.

  ![](https://github.com/Driplytics/Flight-Delay-Analysis-/blob/main/Airline%20Review.png)
 ```